litestar-org/litestar/docs/usage/8-authentication.md

 # Authentication

-Starlite is agnostic as to what kind of authentication mechanism(s) an app should use - you can use cookies, JWT tokens, OpenID connect and so on and so forth depending on your use-case.
+Starlite is agnostic as to what kind of authentication mechanism(s) an app should use - you can use cookies, JWT tokens, OpenID connect depending on your use-case.
 It also does not implement any of these mechanisms for you.
 What it does is offer an opinion as to where authentication should occur, namely - as part of your middleware stack.
 This is in accordance with Starlette and many other frameworks (e.g. Django, NestJS etc.).

-## AbstractAuthenticationMiddleware
+## Authentication Middleware

-Starlite exports a class called `AbstractAuthenticationMiddleware`, which as its name implies is an Abstract Base Class (ABC) that implements the [middleware protocol](7-middleware.md#the-middleware-protocol).
+Starlite exports a class called `AbstractAuthenticationMiddleware`, which, as its name implies, is an Abstract Base Class (ABC) that implements the [middleware protocol](7-middleware.md#the-middleware-protocol).
 To add authentication to your app simply subclass `AbstractAuthenticationMiddleware` and implement the method `authenticate_request`, which has the following signature: